Statistics Course Descriptions

 Prerequisites, STOR 215 or MATH 381, and STOR 435.
 Introduction to theory and methods of machine learning including classification; Bayes risk/rule, linear discriminant analysis, logistic regression, nearest neighbors, and support vector machines; clustering algorithms; overfitting, estimation error, cross validation.
 Spring.
 Nobel.

 Prerequisite: advanced calculus.
 Lebesgue and abstract measure and integration, convergence theorems, differentiation.
 Radon-Nikodym theorem, product measures.
 Fubini theorems.
 Lp spaces.
 Fall.
-Bhamidi, Leadbetter.
+Bhamidi, Fraiman.

 Prerequisite: STOR 634 or permission of instructor.
 Foundations of probability.
 Basic classical theorems.
 Modes of probabilistic convergence.
 Central limit problem.
 Generating functions, characteristic functions.
 Conditional probability and expectation.
 Spring.
-Bhamidi, Leadbetter.
+Bhamidi, Budhiraja.

-STOR 641 STOCHASTIC MODELS IN OPERATIONS RESEARCH 1 (3)
+STOR 641 STOCHASTIC MODELS IN OPERATIONS RESEARCH I (3)

 Prerequisites: STOR 435.
 Review of probability, conditional probability, expectations, transforms, generating functions, special distributions, and functions of random variables.
 Introduction to stochastic processes.
 Discrete-time Markov chains.
 Transient and limiting behavior.
 First passage times.
 Fall.
 Kulkarni, Ziya.